The best web browsers make it simple and easy to access the internet and better control your online privacy and

 Older readers will remember Microsoft as the villains of the Browser Wars that ultimately led to the fall of Netscape and the rise of Firefox, and later on Chrome.
 But Microsoft is on the side of the angels now and its Edge browser has been rebuilt with Chromium at its heart.
 It’s Windows’ default browser and there are also versions for iOS, Android, and Mac.

 The new Chromium-powered version is considerably faster than its predecessor and includes some useful features including Read Aloud, the ability to cast media such as inline videos to Chromecast devices, an Opera-style start page, and a good selection of add-ons such as password managers, ad-blockers, and so on.
 You can also download web pages as apps which then run as stand-alone applications without having to launch the whole browser.
 That’s useful for the likes of Google Docs or Twitter.

-There are lots of customisation options and we particularly liked the Privacy and Services page, which makes potentially confusing settings crystal clear, and the Site Permissions page.
+There are lots of customization options and we particularly liked the Privacy and Services page, which makes potentially confusing settings crystal clear, and the Site Permissions page.
 That gives you fine-grained control over what specific sites can do, including everything from pop-ups and ad blocking to MIDI device access and media autoplay.